Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Introduction

-In this study, we employ mid-infrared (1100-1800~cm$^{-1}$) spectroscopic imaging of the \ce{H2O}/\ce{D2O} liquid-liquid interface within a LS.
-This approach is highly selective to the H$_2$O, D$_2$O, and HDO water bending vibrations.
-The amplitudes of the vibrational absorption resonances provide quantitative access to the evolution of educts and products probed here for a time interval of up to 100~$\mu$s, corresponding to the time the molecules travel from the impinging point downstream to the bottom of the LS.
-We obtain the concentration of HDO formed along the H$_2$O/D$_2$O interface, and determine the effective diffusion coefficient.
-Furthermore, we extract the average proton-deuteron exchange time at the liquid-liquid interface.
-We also discuss capabilities of this experimental approach for other reactions at liquid-liquid interfaces.
+Specifically, we employ mid-infrared (1100–1800 cm$^{-1}$) spectroscopic imaging of the H$_2$O/D$_2$O interface within the LS, an approach highly selective to the H$_2$O, D$_2$O, and HDO bending vibrations.
+The absorption amplitudes give quantitative access to the evolution of reactants and products over the $\approx$100\,$\mu$s the molecules travel from the impingement point to the bottom of the LS.
+From these data we determine the HDO concentration along the interface, the effective diffusion coefficient, and the rate constant for HDO formation yielding an estimate of the average proton–deuteron exchange time.
+Moreover, we discuss the potential of this approach for other fast reactions at liquid–liquid interfaces.